orbisius/sak4wp/README.md

 Features
 --------
 - Dashboard - Shows database info, php info, WordPress version
 - Built-in Self Destroy mechanism (must be user triggered) -> the script will try to remove itself.
- (for now it renames itself so it's not accessible).
-If there is a need the user can FTP connect and remove the extra numbers after the .php extension.
+If that is not accessible (due to permissions issues).
+The user must delete the !sak4wp.php file manually (e.g. by using an FTP client or accessing the file from a control panel).

 Limit Login Attempts related features
 - Allows you to Unblock yourself or somebody else from Limit Login Attempts plugin